-Topics The 13th Annual Meeting of the Regulatory Science Society of Japan held
+Topics The 13th Annual Conference of the Regulatory Science Society of Japan" was held

 Printable PDF